cgrudz/DataAssimilationBenchmarks.jl/paper.md

-  * DataAssim.jl is another established Julia library, but notably lacks an implementation of ensemble-variational techniques which were the focus of the initial development of DataAssimilationBenchmkarks.jl.
+  * DataAssim.jl is another established Julia library, but notably lacks an implementation of ensemble-variational techniques which were the focus of the initial development of DataAssimilationBenchmarks.jl.
 For this reason, this package was not selected for the development and intercomparison of the SIEnKS, though this package does have implementations of a variety of standard stochastic filtering schemes.